Fees and charges

 The Panel carries out annual reviews of all groups which benefit from recognised intermediary status.

-The granting and continued regulation of recognised intermediary status is provided at a cost to the Panel and groups which benefit from recognised intermediary status are required to pay a charge of £5,000 for each group entity which benefits from RI status, payable at the time of the annual review.
+The granting and maintenance of recognised intermediary status is provided at a cost to the Panel and groups which benefit from recognised intermediary status are required to pay a charge of £6,000 for each group entity which benefits from RI status, payable at the time of the annual review.